JiashengYan/CarND-Term1-P4/README.md

 #### 3. Perspective Transform.

-The code for my perspective transform is in the code cell 147.  `cv2.getPerspectiveTransform` function takes four points in the source (`src`) and destination (`dst`) points and return the transformation matrix for the transition from these two coordinates.
+The code for my perspective transform is contained in the code cell 147.  `cv2.getPerspectiveTransform` function takes four points in the source (`src`) and destination (`dst`) points and return the transformation matrix for the transition from these two coordinates.
 The test image with straight lanes in the folder `./test_images/` are very helpful here, as it's easy to select four points that can form a rectangle in the destination coordinate.

 ```python
 src = np.float32([[581,461], [702,461], [1105,720], [205,720]])